intel/nauta/docs/user-guide/actions/working_with_datasets.md

     `nctl mount`

-3. Enter the mount command that is provided by `nctl mount` using the input as the `NAUTA-FOLDER`and `my-input` folder or `Y:` as the MOUNTPOINT.
-Examples of mounting the local folder to the Nauta input folder, are:
+3. Enter the `mount` command that is provided by `nctl mount`using the input as the NAUTA-FOLDER and my-input folder as the MOUNTPOINT.
+Examples of mounting the command:

    * **MacOS:** `mount_mbfs //'USERNAME:PASSWORD'@CLUSTER-URL/input`
    * **Ubuntu:** `sudo mount.cifs -o username=USERNAME,password=PASSWORD,rw,uid=1000 //CLUSTER-URL/input`